 Revolut, a FinTech company based in London, has been providing online banking services since 2015.
 Via a mobile application available on Android and iOS, users can easily monitor their spending, exchange currencies, send money to other accounts, etc. In February 2020, Revolut introduced the web app:

 It’s all about a better user experience.
-If you implement a multi-channel approach and allow users to access your app on multiple platforms and devices, you have more chances to engage and make them stay with your product.
+As web-based application examples demonstrate, if you implement a multi-channel approach and allow users to access your app on multiple platforms and devices, you have more chances to engage and make them stay with your product.
+Just think about how often you use GPT-chat, Netflix, Spotify, or Google Docs via web browser.

 What should you know about a web-based application?
-And how it differs from a mobile solution?
+And how does it differ from a mobile solution?
 Let’s find out.

 Web application explained